What is ESG and why do we care?

 Environmental criteria examine how a business contributes to and performs on environmental challenges (e.g. waste, pollution, greenhouse gas emissions, deforestation, and climate change).
 Social criteria look at how the company treats people (e.g. human capital management, diversity and equal opportunities, work conditions, health & safety, and product misselling), while Governance criteria examine how a company is governed (e.g. executive remuneration, tax practices and strategy, corruption and bribery, and board diversity and structure).

-At the heart of ESG is the simple idea that companies are more likely to succeed and deliver strong returns1 if they create value for all their stakeholders – employees, customers, suppliers and wider society including the environment – and not just the company owners.
-Consequently, ESG analysis focuses on how companies serve society and how this impacts their current and future performance.
-ESG analysis is not just about what the company is doing today, but consideration of future trends is critically important and inherently include disruptive change that can have significant implications for a company’s future profitability or its very existence.
+At the heart of ESG investing is the simple idea that companies are more likely to succeed and deliver strong returns1 if they create value for all their stakeholders – employees, customers, suppliers and wider society including the environment – and not just the company owners.
+Consequently, ESG analysis considers how companies serve society and how this impacts their current and future performance.
+ESG analysis is not just about what the company is doing today.
+Consideration of future trends is critically important and should inherently include disruptive change that can have significant implications for a company’s future profitability or its very existence.

+We look at companies in-depth from E, S and G perspectives to evaluate their standing relative to peers.
 Our ESG philosophy is built on the belief that rigorous application of ESG analysis can improve risk-adjusted returns and company engagement is an integral part of successful investing.
-Just as with other credit metrics, improving ESG profiles should lead to a lower cost of capital.
-By seeking to be positioned in companies that pursue meaningful ESG improvement, we believe this should increase the potential to outperform as the cost of capital declines and credit spreads tighten.
+Just as with other credit metrics, we would expect improving ESG profiles to lead to a lower cost of capital.
+We believe companies that pursue meaningful ESG improvement should increase the potential to outperform as the cost of capital declines and credit spreads tighten.
 Conversely, if a company has material ESG risks and is not actively mitigating these risks and improving their ESG profile, it is very likely that its bond prices will suffer.
-Hence we aim to identify and measure ESG risks and opportunities as part of our rigorous credit research process in order to deliver superior risk-adjusted returns while having the benefit of simultaneously supporting environmental and social benefits.
+Identifying and measuring ESG risks and opportunities has the benefit of simultaneously supporting environmental and social benefits.

 Why do we care?